swt30/thesis/chapters/03-models/03-models.md

 To handle this problem, any ODE solver needs to meet the following requirements:

 - It needed to solve boundary value problems with systems of equations.
-- It needed to be compatible with Python, which was my preferred programming language at the time.
 - It needed to handle the numerical singularity at $\left(r=0,m=0\right)$ where the denominators of [@eq:mass-continuity; @eq:pressure-gravity; @eq:adiabatic-temperature-gradient] approach $0$.
 - It needed to be able to switch between different equations of state depending on the planet's structure.^[This is sometimes referred to as the solver having support for events.
 An "event" is any situation in which the system of equations is altered, such as the transition between layers.]

-Ultimately, I was not able to find a solver that met the above needs.
-In particular, all those that I evaluated fell short in one of two ways: either they could not handle the singularity at the centre of the core where $r=0$, $m=0$, or they could not handle the transition between equations of state at layer boundaries.
+Most of the solvers I evaluated fell short in one of two ways: either they could not handle the singularity at the centre of the core where $r=0$, $m=0$, or they could not handle the transition between equations of state at layer boundaries.
 I also desired to retain some control over the solver itself rather than treating the solution of the ODE as a black box.
-This was so I could more easily build on the model later on.

-I therefore chose to write my own solver for this system.
+The differential equation solver I found that best met my needs was DifferentialEquations.jl [@Rackauckas2017].
+Working from this differential equation solver as a base, I developed a package that solves systems of equations for planetary structures.

-### A custom numerical integrator in Julia
+### A boundary value solver in Julia

-My solver is called \smallcaps{OGRE}.^[Onion Geology for Researching Exoplanets.
-Because planets, like onions, have layers.]
+My solver is called \smallcaps{ONION}.^[Because planets, like onions, have layers.]
 I prototyped it in Python and later ported it to Julia, a new scientific programming language that offers much better numerical performance.

 I used the shooting method, described above, to solve for the planet's structure.